pingcap/docs/ticdc/troubleshoot-ticdc.md

 Since v4.0.0-rc.1, PD supports external services in setting the service-level GC safepoint.
 Any service can register and update its GC safepoint.
 PD ensures that the key-value data later than this GC safepoint is not cleaned by GC.
 When the replication task is unavailable or interrupted, this feature ensures that the data to be consumed by TiCDC is retained in TiKV without being cleaned by GC.

-When starting the TiCDC server, you can specify the Time To Live (TTL) duration of GC safepoint through `gc-ttl`, which means the longest time that data is retained within the GC safepoint.
+When starting the TiCDC server, you can specify the Time To Live (TTL) duration of GC safepoint by configuring `gc-ttl`, which means the longest time that data is retained within the GC safepoint.
 This value is set by TiCDC in PD, which is 86,400 seconds by default.

 ## What is the complete behavior of TiCDC garbage collection (GC) safepoint?